 Are there limits on an internet service provider's freedom to control or prioritise the type or source of data that it delivers?
+Are there any other specific regulations or guidelines on net neutrality?

-On August 26th, 2010, law N° 20,453 was published.
-It sets forth the network neutrality principle in the GTL by virtue of which the Internet Service Providers (the ISPs) and those that own and administrate the backbone structure of the internet service, shall not make any discrimination and differentiation among the information that runs through their equipments and/or the network infrastructure.
+On 26 August 2010, law No. 20,453 was published.
+It sets forth the network neutrality principle in the GTL by virtue of which the internet service providers (the ISPs) and those that own and administrate the backbone structure of the internet service, shall not make any discrimination and differentiation among the information that runs through their equipments and/or the network infrastructure.

-In order to accomplish the goal of protecting and enforcing the neutrality principle, Law N°20,453 creates several new prohibitions and obligations applicable to the PTS concessionaires and the ISPs, as described below:
+In order to accomplish the goal of protecting and enforcing the neutrality principle, Law No. 20,453 creates several new prohibitions and obligations applicable to the PTS concessionaires and the ISPs, as described below: